joshhebb/angularjs-contentful-starter/README.md

 Just [fork](https://github.com/joshhebb/angularjs-contentful-starter) or pull down the repository and run the following commands.

-**Before you start** when you run the final step of this setup, you will be asked to enter your space ID and management API key from Contentful.
+**Before you start** when you run the final step of this setup, you will be asked to enter your space ID, delivery and management API keys from Contentful.
 If you haven't registered for a account [head over to Contentful](https://www.contentful.com/sign-up/#dev) and get started.

+The three pieces of info you need from Contentful:

+* Space ID : the identifier of your space which is your personal collection of models & content
+* Management API token : content management tokens
+* Personal access token : content delivery tokens

+Read more about the [authentication tokens on Contentful](https://www.contentful.com/developers/docs/references/authentication/).

 ```shell
 git clone https://github.com/joshhebb/angularjs-contentful-starter.git your-project-name-here